 Please Note: A student using his or her Regain Option must have been enrolled in at least one hour for every fall and spring semester, including semesters for which the student did not receive a TELS award.

 A TELS recipient must maintain his or her enrollment status each fall and spring semester.
 (Example: A student receiving a full-time scholarship must remain enrolled in at least 12 hours through the end of the semester.
 A student receiving a part-time scholarship must remain enrolled in at least 6 hours through the end of the term.)
 A student who withdraws or stops attending and drops below the required number of hours will lose the scholarship for all future semesters and may be required to repay all or a portion of the current semester's awards.

-A TELS recipient who meets the above requirement may receive the Hope Scholarship until one of the following events occurs:
+Effective starting the Fall 2021 semester, a TELS recipient who meets the above requirements may receive the Hope Scholarship until the first of the following events occurs:

 - Five years have passed from the initial date of enrollment (even if you have not received the lottery scholarship for some or all of the five years).

 - The student completes his or her first bachelor degree.

 Students who are at least 25 when they begin college (or when they reenter college after a break of at least 2 years) may qualify for a lottery scholarship of $3,500 per year.
 A student must meet residency, financial need, and academic requirements to qualify.